 ****In the case where a string section is used instead of 5 solo string players, some of the double-stops are played Divisi.
 These are all notated in the score and parts.
 If 5 solo strings are being used, it is optional to use subtle, elegant amplification on them, the bass in particular.

-First performance by Eastman Musica Nova, Brad Lubman conducting in 2021.
+First performance by Eastman Musica Nova, Brad Lubman conducting, 2 March 2022.
 Commissioned by the Howard Hanson Institute for American Music in Celebration of the 100th Anniversary of the Eastman School of Music.

 Informal reference recording

 Live concert VIDEO and audio recording from World Premiere is available for archival purposes only and for private listening.
 If you would like to review the recording please contact Augusta.

 Music for me is an embrace of the world – a way to open myself up to being alive in the world in my body, in my sounds, and in my mind.
 I care deeply about musicality, imagination, craft, clarity, dimensionality, an elegant balance between material and form, and empathy with the performing musicians.

 My works always spark and catch fire from spontaneous improvisations.
 It is music always in the act of becoming.
 I have a vivid sense that the process of the creative journey (rather than a predictable fixed point of arrival) is the essence.
 Poetry can give language to the ineffable.
 Music is, in an analogous way, akin to an infinite alphabet.
 Sounds can become like butterflies, hummingbirds, lights, rocks, trees, webs, gardens, and landscapes.